How does it work?

 If you and a friend both ran your hardest 10K effort, your Relative Efforts would be similar even if your finishing times are different.
 Similarly, if you rode a bike as hard as you could for the same amount of time, your Relative Effort would be comparable.

-Your Weekly Effort can be accessed from the activity details page or your profile page on the Strava mobile app or website.
-You can also easily compare your Weekly Effort and Fitness chart from the mobile app by selecting You > Progress.
+Your Relative Effort graph can be accessed from the activity details page, your profile page on the Strava mobile app or website, or from the mobile app by selecting You > Progress.

 FAQ